ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/README.md

 ## Configuration options (in `$yourapp/ui5.yaml`)

-Currently you cna define the properties in the configuration (see below) or the following environment variables are used.
+Currently you can define the properties in the configuration (see below) or the following environment variables are used.

-It is strongly recommended to use the .env file and add that to your .gitignore file.
+You can either add the following properties to your .env file, remember to add that to your .gitignore

 - UI5_MIDDLEWARE_ONELOGIN_LOGIN_URL
 - UI5_MIDDLEWARE_ONELOGIN_USERNAME
 - UI5_MIDDLEWARE_ONELOGIN_PASSWORD

 Use of environment variables or values set in a `.env` file will be used.

+Other options is to either set it in the yaml file or if left blank it will prompt you for the details.

+You can choose to just add the url and let the rest be prompts.

 ## Usage